mtlynch/mtlynch.io/content/retrospectives/2024/11/index.md

 ## Implementing major features through stacked diffs

 For the past few weeks, I've spent most of my hobby programming time on [ScreenJournal](https://github.com/mtlynch/screenjournal), my TV and movie review app.
-The idea of it is like letterboxd or Goodreads, but the reviews are private and the code is open-source.
+The idea of it is like letterboxd or Goodreads, but the reviews are only visible to your friends, and the code is open-source.

 <figure class="img">
 <img class="img-border" src="https://raw.githubusercontent.com/mtlynch/screenjournal/refs/heads/master/docs/assets/screenjournal-demo.webp" >
 <figcaption><p><a href="https://github.com/mtlynch/screenjournal">ScreenJournal</a>, my open-source TV and movie review app</p></figcaption>
 </figure>

 I always wanted ScreenJournal to support both movies and TV shows, but I implemented movies first because they were simpler.
-I intentionally avoided generalizing the code to support TV shows in the future.
+I intentionally didn't generalize the code to support TV shows.
 I didn't know if it would ever happen, so I wanted to optimize for the functionality that was there.

 In October, I added support TV show reviews, so I had to make a lot of changes to the codebase where I assumed the user would always be reviewing a movie.